flaxsearch/clade/README.md

 Solr plugin.

 Documents are stored in a standard Solr index and are categorised dynamically as taxonomy nodes are selected.
-As this is just a proof of concept, there is currently no way of writing the categorisation results to the documents, or anywhere else.
+There is currently no way of writing the categorisation results to the documents in SOLR, but see below for how to export the document categorisation to an XML or CSV file.

 --------------------------
 Installation prerequisites